The Early Years

 In the spring of 2012, IST proposed a campuswide Web Accessibility project, and Lucy Greco moved to IST to become the campus accessibility analyst.
 The project received IST sponsorship in 2013, just in time to help site owners all over campus improve their sites in accordance with the new systemwide Information Technology Policy.

-After eight years as volunteers, Lucy and Caroline are now part of the IST-API Web Platform Services team, and are very happy to be able to continue serving the campus by providing training, resources, and evaluation services.
+After eight years as volunteers, Lucy and Caroline are now part of the Berkeley IT Web Platform Services team, and are very happy to be able to continue serving the campus by providing training, resources, and evaluation services.
 Anna Gazdowicz joined the Web Accessibility team as Program Coordinator in November 2013.

 Read more about the services provided by the Web Accessibility team.